English 098/099

 1. Close Encounters with our First Year Book: series of responses to the annual first year book that introduce students to active reading and critical writing strategies, including summary, paraphrase, and quotation.
 (Students produce at least 5 pages of text.)

-6. Take Two: a revision of open letter into an academic argument for submission to the undergraduate journal, Scarlet Review.
+4. Take Two: a revision of open letter into an academic argument.
 (Students compose a 6-page documented essay.)

 English 102